 publishLocation: 'Container'

 Once the artifact is published, I then create a new stage. and specify that an environment called ‘Production’ is used.
-I then specify what is knows as a deployment job.
+I then specify what is known as a deployment job.
 Which allows me to specify an environment to use as below.

 jobs: